xraypy/xraylarch/doc/fitting/minimize.rst

 Here ``params`` is a Group containing two Parameters as defined by :func:`_math.param`, discussed earlier.

 To actually perform the fit, the :func:`minimize` function must be called.
-This takes the objective function as its first argument, and the group containing all the Parameters as its second argument.
-As the fit proceeds, the values  the Parameters will be updated and passed into the objective function.
-Optional arguments for the objective function can be specified as well.
-In addition, there are several optional arguments which are passed on to the underlying fitting function (:func:`scipy.optimize.leastsq`).
+This takes the objective function as its first argument, and the group containing all the Parameters as its second argument, keyword arguments for the optional arguments for the objective function, and several keyword arguments to alter the fitting process itself.

+As the fit proceeds, the values the Parameter values will be updated, and the objective function will be called to recalculate the residual array.
+Thus the objective function may be called many times before the fitting procedure decides it has found the best solution that it can.

-.. function:: minimize(fcn, paramgroup, args=None, kws=None, ...)
+.. function:: minimize(fcn, paramgroup, args=None, kws=None, method='leastsq', **extra_kws)

     find the best-fit values for the Parameters in ``paramgroup`` such that the output array from the objective function :func:`fcn` has minimal sum-of-squares.